There is new information about the ZOOM book study below.

 YouTube: Spirt West United Church, Edmonton

-This Sunday the scriptures will be read by Paul F.
+This Sunday the scriptures will be read by Bill C.

 I appreciate all the positive feedback that we have received about the Worship Videos.
 We (Margaret, Bonnie, Glenn, Paul W. and I) are trying our best to provide you with something that will assist you in your faith journey during this “crazy” time.
-We would also like to hear from you if you have suggestions on how we could make the videos better or more helpful.
-As a result of suggestions that have come in, we are trying to ensure consistent audio volume throughout the videos, and as you see above, we are trying to get more people involved (in a safe manner.)
+We would also like to hear from you if you have suggestions on how we could make the videos better or more helpful (like Scripture readers, Greeters, music with the hymns …).
+Email your comments to me email@example.com or post them on our Facebook page.

 SO REMEMBER, AS YOU CONTINUE TO WORSHIP FROM THE SANTUARY CALLED HOME, YOU HAVE OPTIONS…

-- Option 1 - Set aside time on Sunday.
+- Option 1 - Set aside time on Sunday, or at a regular time.
 Follow the Spirit West Services on YouTube.
-The Sunday service is uploaded on Saturday.
+A new Sunday Worship Video is uploaded each Saturday.

 - Option 2 - Set aside time on Sunday.
 Light a candle, read the readings for each day, read and discuss my reflections in the Thursday eMessage, and pray.

-- Option 3- “Attend’ one of the live-streaming services from another United Church through the link at SUNDAY SERVICES LIVE-STREAMING… below.
+- Option 3- “Attend’ one of the live-streaming services from another United Church through the link found in SUNDAY SERVICES LIVE-STREAMING… below.

 SUNDAY SERVICES LIVE-STREAMING ACROSS CANADA

 There are a number of United Churches (and some Presbyterian) across Canada who are able to live-stream their Sunday services.
-At least three Edmonton churches are doing this: Millwoods, Robertson-Wesley and Southminster-Steinhauer.
 Check out this interactive map for livestreaming services across Canada: https://arcg.is/1TaKqS (and remember to take into account time zones for churches outside of Alberta)

 OUTREACH – Underwear and Face Masks Needed at Bissell Centre

-But we also have learned that Bissell is in need of UNDERWEAR.
+And there is still a need at Bissell for UNDERWEAR.
 Ladies and Men’s - sizes Medium and Large.